yaourdt/mgos-to-tasmota/README.md

 ## Install

 **Warning:** _This application should generally be safe to use for all supported devices.
-Still, overwriting a devices boot loader via OTA update is a risky operation.
+Still, overwriting a device's boot loader via OTA update is a risky operation.
 If something unexpected fails, your device may be bricked, unless you know how to flash a new firmware over a wired connection._